CubertCoin/cubertcoin/SECURITY.md

 | 💬 Discord | [Corporate Survivors HQ](https://discord.gg/UqJwHACWhz) |
 | 📢 Telegram | [Corporate Hotline](https://t.me/cubertcoin) |

-**Any contract address, link, or announcement from any other source — including DMs, comments, or accounts impersonating the project, is unauthorized and should be treated as a scam.**
+**Any contract address, link, or announcement from any other source, including DMs, comments, or accounts impersonating the project, is unauthorized and should be treated as a scam.**

 > 🔑 **No one from CubertCoin will ever DM you first, ask for your seed phrase, private key, or wallet approval "to verify your wallet," or ask you to connect your wallet to a site outside [cubertcoin.com](https://www.cubertcoin.com).
-Any message claiming otherwise — even from an account that looks like an admin or moderator, is a scam.
+Any message claiming otherwise, even from an account that looks like an admin or moderator, is a scam.

 ### How to Report a Scam